exonum/exonum-doc/src/architecture/clients.md

 schema stated in a language-independent format
 (see [the Exonum roadmap](../roadmap.md)).

-Despite the complexity of the development, **the presence of light clients in a blockchain-based system is the only practical way to largely remove the necessity of trust to third parties**.
+Despite the complexity of the development, the presence of light clients in a blockchain-based system is the only practical way to largely remove the necessity of trust to third parties.

 [wiki:tls]: https://en.wikipedia.org/wiki/Transport_Layer_Security
 [wiki:mitm]: https://en.wikipedia.org/wiki/Man-in-the-middle_attack